FrostMiser/FrostCraft-Resource-Pack/Resource-Pack/assets/minecraft/models/wand/README.txt

 ---
 _wand_display is a template, for what should be used for the display tags at the bottom of the model files
 - Brecert

+-- Non of this stuff matters except 1_wand_default1-model.
+-- You can delete the rest.